memgraph/orb/docs/view-default.md

 Optional property `render` has several rendering options that you can tweak.
 Read more about them on [Styling guide](./styles.md).

+#### Property `render.type`

+Selects the rendering backend. `canvas` (default) draws with the HTML5 Canvas API, while `webgl` uses a WebGL2 renderer that offloads drawing to the GPU for better performance on large graphs.
+The backend is chosen when the view is created and cannot be changed afterwards — to switch, create a new view.
+See the `example-webgl-renderer.html` example for a live comparison.

 #### Property `render.devicePixelRatio`